Cutie-Pi-Shell-community-project/qml-module-cutie/docs/types/networkconnection.md

 ## Detailed Description

 CutieNetworkConnection is a type representing a network connection saved to [NetworkManager](https://networkmanager.dev/).
 For wireless networks,  [CutieWifiSettings.addAndActivateConnection](wifisettings#addandactivateconnection) can be used to store a new connection and activate it immediately.
-Also, [CutieWifiSettings.activateConnection](wifisettings#activateconnection) can be used to activate and connect an exisiting saved connection represented by an object of this type.
+Also, [CutieWifiSettings.activateConnection](wifisettings#activateconnection) can be used to activate an existing saved connection represented by an object of this type.

 ## Property Documentation